ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-selecting-groups/index.md

 Row Selection enables users to choose rows by clicking on them.
 This page describes configuration specific to Row Grouping.

-For more information on how to implement Row Selection in general, refer to the [Row Selection](../row-selection/) documentation page.
+See the [Row Selection](../row-selection/) page for basic selection configuration.

 ## Checkboxes with Auto Group Columns